blended-zio/blended-zio/docs/container.md

 ---
-title: "Blended Container Architecture"
+id: container
+title: "Service based containers"
 ---

-# Service based containers

 A JVM executing a blended application will be referenced to as a _blended container_.
 When _blended_ was started in it's first version, it has been a Java application running inside a J2EE server, which everyone referred to as a container.
 Over time _blended_ has evolved to a stand-alone Scala application on top of OSGi, but the term _container_ has stuck.